-In FOREIGN EXCHANGE the DEVELOPED CURRENCIES have also seen massive shifts over the past two months.
+In FOREIGN EXCHANGE the DEVELOPED CURRENCIES have also seen massive shifts over the past three months.
 As noted previous, even though the US DOLLAR INDEX had a 'haven' bid as into mid-February, it then came under extensive pressure against the other DEVELOPED CURRENCIES (including the recent atypical depression of the other 'haven' JAPANESE YEN.)

 Yet the recent concerns about how poorly the other countries might fare under the extended COVID-19 impact had seen a partial 'haven' bid return to the greenback until the recent US DOLLAR INDEX slippage.
-That could be based on concerns over whether the imminent US partial economic reopening will indeed go as well as the Trump administration would hope.
+Yet it has recovered of late to retest key higher resistance.
+Dome of the future trend for the greenback might rest with the US partial economic reopening.